Story

 "I started attending the sessions to get basic psychological support," recalls Dmytro, "In Kryvyi Rih, we regularly experience attacks, and I need to be calm and balanced enough to take care not only of my family but also of my employees.
 Now the psychologists know my character and lifestyle.
 This personal approach is especially valuable."

-Dmytro eagerly shares his impressions of the programme with his friends and invites them to apply for future activities.
+Dmytro eagerly shares his experience of the programme with his friends and invites them to apply for future activities.

 "It is not enough to rely on luck.
 You have to be attentive to catch it by the tail.
 We looked for every opportunity to do so and found it," smiles Dmytro.